libsdl-org/SDL/docs/README-migration.md

 SDL_AttachVirtualJoystick() now returns the joystick instance ID instead of a device index, and returns 0 if there was an error.

-SDL_VirtualJoystickDesc version should not be set to SDL_VIRTUAL_JOYSTICK_DESC_VERSION, instead the structure should be initialized using SDL_INIT_INTERFACE().
+SDL_VirtualJoystickDesc version should not be set to SDL_VIRTUAL_JOYSTICK_DESC_VERSION, instead the structure should be initialized using SDL_InitInterface().

 The following functions have been renamed:
 * SDL_JoystickAttachVirtualEx() => SDL_AttachVirtualJoystick()